hidakatsuya/action-setup-redmine/README.md

     ruby-version: '3.3'
 ```

-### Run a test for the Redmine plugin
+### Running Redmine plugin tests

 For example, you are developing the `redmine_hello_world` plugin on GitHub repository.
-To run a test for that plugin in GitHub Action, do the following:
+To run tests for that plugin in GitHub Action, do the following:

 ```yaml
 - uses: hidakatsuya/action-setup-redmine@0147e23d3e5516edf2a0d2cca095570283ca81b4 # v2.0.0